tytydraco/yessleep/out/Dog_days_are_over.md

 “Oh no, you’re not!”
 She runs at her.
 Fake, as a taunt.

 I jokingly think at that moment that we owe Zade Meadows an apology.
-When I hear this sound that drains all the funny thoughts from my mind.
+When I hear this sound, that drains all the funny thoughts from my mind.

 A knife.
 A sharp one, that is.
-It won’t just pierce through her skin, it will pierce through the air too.
+It won’t just pierce through her skin.
+It will pierce through the air too.

 A tackle, a frightened yelp comes through the air.